ssmiller25/vropscli/USAGE.md

 * UUID (first field)
 * AdapterKind (3rd field)

-## Generate an example CSV file based on the example you created, using hte AdapterKind for step 1
+## Generate an example CSV file based on the example you created, using the AdapterKind for step 1

 ```
 vropscli getAdapterConfig  62cae133-2233-4880-9136-a07e2f00ecfa > newadapter.csv